jamii/jamii.github.com/resume.md

 #### May 2017 - Aug 2018

+> Jamie is a first principles thinker with a deep understanding of systems and algorithms.
+He is fearless in the way he approaches problems.
+Jamie’s research on staged compilation saved our team many person years of effort, and his training and support was crucial to our adoption of Julia.
+I hope to have the opportunity to work with him again soon.
+>
+> -- <cite>Molham Aref, CEO, RelationalAI</cite>

 RelationalAI is building a relational database, a probabilistic programming language and various integrated machine learning systems.
 I took on the task of figuring out how to make this project feasible, given the small size of the team and the limited funding time-frame.

 I built several prototypes in Julia, demonstrating better performance than existing work with much less implementation effort.
 To allay concerns about adopting Julia, I: